Layout-Conditioned Autoregressive Text-to-Image Generation via Structured Masking: Experiments

-The qualitative results are shown in Fig.~\ref{fig:compare}.
+We compare SMARLI with state-of-the-art L2I models on LayoutSAM-Eval and OverLayBench.
+For LayoutSAM-Eval, most results are adopted from CreatiLayout~\cite{zhang2024creatilayout}, while the scores of InstsAssemb and PlanGen are taken from their original papers.
+For OverLayBench, we use the official benchmark results when available and reproduce the results of InstsAssemb and PlanGen using their released code.
+In addition, we validate SMARLI on another autoregressive image generation model, Janus-Pro-1B, which follows standard next-token prediction.
+It achieves performance comparable to SMARLI-Show-o.
+Detailed results and analysis are provided in the supplementary material.

+The quantitative results are presented in \cref{tab: results on LayoutSAM-Eval} and \cref{tab:results_on_overlay}.
+On LayoutSAM-Eval, the SMARLI demonstrates strong layout control performance, excelling in spatial, color, texture, and shape control.
+It also achieves promising quality performance, with competitive results in these image quality metrics.
+On OverlayBench-Complex, SMARLI maintains more robust layout alignment under layouts with multiple overlapping bounding boxes.
+For completeness, results on the Simple and Regular subsets are provided in the supplementary material, where SMARLI consistently outperforms other methods, further demonstrating its effectiveness across varying layout complexities.
+The qualitative results are shown in \cref{fig:compare_layoutsam} and~\cref{fig:compare_overlay}.
 Images generated by our method demonstrate superior layout control, exhibiting more accurate spatial positioning and faithful attribute rendering than existing approaches.
 These results highlight the effectiveness of the proposed masking strategy, which enhances the semantic representation of layout tokens and mitigates interference between tokens from different objects, together with the benefits introduced by the well‑designed layout reward in GRPO‑based post‑training.
 The compelling quantitative and qualitative results demonstrate the potential of AR models as strong competitors to diffusion models.